dmitmel/ultimate-crosscode-typedefs/README.md

 **NOTE 2:** this tutorial will be updated when work on CCLoader v3 begins.

-Alright, alright, enough talking and epic speech, let's get to the coding part.
 Let's get started by creating the mod manifest:

 ### `package.json`